zkq1986/HDP/README.md

 Gibbs sampler for the Hierarchical Dirichlet Processes with perplexity computing
 ===========================================================

-The program is primary added perplexity computing method based on Arnim Bleier¡¯s Java Gibbs sampler for the HDP.
+The program is primary added perplexity computing method based on Arnim Bleier's Java Gibbs sampler for the HDP.